Why Patent Prior Art Search is Crucial in Pharmaceutical Literature for Effective IP Strategy

 When a pharmaceutical product is discovered and finalized, a patent is filed.
 However, despite filing for a patent, the product cannot be marketed before the approval.
 Due to this long gap between the filing and marketing the product, pharmaceutical manufacturers get shorter periods of patent exclusivity as compared to other patent dependent industries.
 Further, patents are not usually licensed to other individuals or companies in the same literature because these companies want to enjoy exclusivity in the market and get a return on their investment.

-Prior-Art Searching in Pharmaceutical literature (also known as patent search) is undertaken to determine the novelty of an invention and also understand ideas that are already known about the invention.
-Such prior-art searching in pharmaceutical literature covers both patent and non-patent literature such as published materials, scientific papers, research articles, etc. Prior-art searching in pharmaceutical literature is unique due to the amount of information available in the patents and the complexity of the said information.
+Prior-art searching in pharmaceutical literature, also known as a patent search, determines the novelty of an invention and identifies existing knowledge related to the product.
+This search covers both patent and non-patent literature such as published materials, scientific papers, research articles, etc. Patent prior-art search in pharmaceutical literature are unique due to the vast amount of information in the patents and the complexity of this data.

 For instance, Markush structures are broad chemical structures that can cover millions of possible structures within one single backbone.
 Therefore, prior-art searching in pharmaceutical literature becomes tedious and tricky.

-When Should Prior-Art Searching in Pharmaceutical literature Be Requested?
+When to Request Prior-Art Searching in Pharmaceutical literature?

-The third stage for conducting a patent search is just before the product launch i.e. after the product is completed and is ready to be marketed.
+- The third stage for conducting a patent prior art search is just before the product launch i.e. after the product is completed and is ready to be marketed.
 Freedom to Operate (FTO) search is usually conducted to identify any patent that this product could be infringing.

-After the product is in the market, there can be a fourth stage when your product is already infringing a patent.
-In this case, opposition is an option where the patent that is being infringed on can be opposed by searching prior-art in literature to invalidate the claims of novelty or obviousness for the particular patent.
+- After the product is in the market, there can be a fourth stage when your product is already infringing a patent.
+In this case, opposition is an option where the patent that is being infringed on can be opposed by searching patent prior art search in literature to invalidate the claims of novelty or obviousness for the particular patent.

 Notably, the FTO searchesat this stage can be used to identify the most relevant references that the product could potentially infringe.
 Further, FTO searches could be performed during mergers & acquisitions (M&A) or financing or licensing agreements to assess the invention in question and be ware of any potential litigation that the portfolio might attract.